rom-py/rompy/docs/plugin_architecture.md

 - Test error conditions and edge cases
 - Include integration tests where appropriate

-## Examples

-Complete examples demonstrating the plugin architecture can be found in the `examples/backends/` directory:

-- `01_basic_local_run.py`: Simple local execution
-- `02_docker_run.py`: Docker container execution
-- `03_custom_postprocessor.py`: Custom output processing
-- `04_complete_workflow.py`: End-to-end custom workflow

-For interactive examples, see the `notebooks/backend_examples.ipynb` notebook.

 ## API Reference

 ::: rompy.run
 ::: rompy.postprocess
 ::: rompy.pipeline

+## Next Steps

+- Review the [Architecture Overview](architecture_overview.md) for more details on the overall system design
+- Check the [Developer Guide](developer/index.md) for advanced development topics
+- Look at the [API Reference](api.md) for detailed class documentation